5 Baller Things To Do In Bangkok

 The time to splurge is now.

 There’s no denying Aussies love Thailand.
 It’s probably because it’s an affordable beach holiday and you get to eat all the pad siew you like for a fraction of the cost you fork out at your local Thai restaurant.
-You probably went during summer break at uni on a budget of $20/day, 13 of which went towards $1 beers.
-The South East Asia backpack odyssey is a true Aussie rite of passage.
+You probably went during summer break at uni on a budget of $20 a day, $13 of which went towards $1 beers.
+The Southeast Asia backpack odyssey is a true Aussie rite of passage.

 But if you now have a little more cash to drop and a few weeks of annual leave in desperate need of being taken, Thailand (Bangkok especially) is still a brilliant destination.
 Why?
 Because if you’re willing to spend a little bit more than, say, your average week’s food, transport and entertainment in Oz – in Bangkok, you can basically live like a friggin’ monarch.
 So, if you’re in the market for a holiday of epic proportions, look no further.

 #1 Never Walk Anywhere

 Don’t let those delicate feet touch the ground if you don’t fancy it.
 With the universality of tuk-tuks, bright pink taxis and orange-clad moto drivers (where you get a ride on the back of a motor scooter), you basically never have to walk anywhere if you don’t want to.

 Ten minutes to the station in the scorching heat?
 No problem, you can whiz down on a scooter in two.
 Rather not navigate public transport to get from the airport?
 A cool $15 will get you into town (ignore the private transfer stands inside the airports and head straight out to hail a taxi outside).
 Fancy a tour around some temples?
 A tuk-tuk driver will happily relieve you of your cash – just negotiate first.